Kei Tomiyama

-Kunichika Tomiyama (冨山 邦親, Tomiyama Kunichika), better known by his stage name Kei Tomiyama (富山 敬, Tomiyama Kei), was a Japanese actor, voice actor, and narrator.
+Kunichika Tomiyama (冨山 邦親, Tomiyama Kunichika), better known professionally by his stage name Kei Tomiyama (富山 敬, Tomiyama Kei), was a Japanese actor, voice actor, and narrator.

 He was affiliated with multiple talent agencies during his career, including Aoni Production and Production Baobab.

-Tomiyama is best known for his roles in Tiger Mask (Naoto Date/Tiger Mask), Space Battleship Yamato (Susumu Kodai), UFO Robo Grendizer (Duke Fried/Daisuke Umon), the Time Bokan series (Narrator), GeGeGe no Kitarō 3rd Series (Nezumi-Otoko), Chibi Maruko-chan (Tomozō Sakura, Shintarō Honami), and Legend of the Galactic Heroes (Yang Wen-li).
+Tomiyama is best known for his roles in Tiger Mask as Naoto Date/Tiger Mask, Space Battleship Yamato as Susumu Kodai, UFO Robo Grendizer as Duke Fried/Daisuke Umon, the Time Bokan series as the Narrator, GeGeGe no Kitarō as Nezumi-Otoko, Chibi Maruko-chan as Tomozō Sakura and Shintarō Honami, and Legend of the Galactic Heroes as Yang Wen-li.

 Early life and education

 Kunichika Tomiyama was born on October 13, 1938, in Anshan, a city that was then part of the Japanese puppet state of Manchukuo (its territory is now part of the modern-day People's Republic of China).
 He was the oldest of three brothers; but his siblings died in an accident and from malnutrition, respectively.
 After World War II, his family returned to Japan, first moving to Miyazaki Prefecture, and then to Setagaya ward in Tokyo.

 He was a "theater boy" who had been a member of school drama clubs since he was in junior high, and was part of the drama club of Seisoku High School in Minato, Tokyo.
-He studied theater at the Nihon University College of Art, but after deciding that "studying at school and actually acting are different," he dropped out to become a trainee at the Ashi Theater Company.
+He studied theater at the Nihon University College of Art, but after deciding that "studying at school and actually acting are different", he dropped out to become a trainee at the Ashi Theater Company.